egoing/NPM-in-the-console/README.md

 ## How to use

-1. Register the following code as a bookmark.
+1. Register the contents of the /dist/index.bookmarklets file as the address of the bookmark.
 2. Launch the console.
 3. Click Bookmarks in NPM in the console.
 4. Enter the desired NPM package.